TIBCOSoftware/snappydata/docs/howto/connect_using_jdbc_driver.md

 For more details, refer [https://github.com/sbt/sbt/issues/3618](https://github.com/sbt/sbt/issues/3618).

-## Dowloading SnappyData JDBC Driver Jar
+## Dowloading TIBCO ComputeDB JDBC Driver Jar

-You can directly [download the SnappyData JDBC driver](https://github.com/SnappyDataInc/snappydata/releases/latest) from the latest SnappyData release page.
-Scroll down to download the SnappyData JDBC driver jar which is listed in the **Description of download Artifacts** > **Assets** section.
+You can directly [download the TIBCO ComputeDB JDBC driver](https://github.com/SnappyDataInc/snappydata/releases/latest) from the latest release page.
+Scroll down to download the TIBCO ComputeDB JDBC driver jar which is listed in the **Description of download Artifacts** > **Assets** section.

 ## Code Example

-**Connect to a SnappyData cluster using JDBC on default client port**
+**Connect to a TIBCO ComputeDB cluster using JDBC on default client port**

-The code snippet shows how to connect to a SnappyData cluster using JDBC on default client port 1527.
+The code snippet shows how to connect to a TIBCO ComputeDB cluster using JDBC on default client port 1527.
 The complete source code of the example is located at [JDBCExample.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/JDBCExample.scala)

 ```pre
 val url: String = s"jdbc:snappydata://localhost:1527/"